-If the property owner finds the circuit court decision unacceptable, the property owner can appeal to the court of appeals.
+If the property owner finds the circuit court decision unacceptable, he or she can appeal to the court of appeals.
 This court will review the facts of the case considered by the lower court to determine of it applied assessment law correctly.